Edinburgh-College-of-Art/2019-04-15-gitcarp/index.md

 <h2 id="general">General Information</h2>

 <p>
-    <a href="{{site.swc_site}}">Software Carpentry</a>
-    aims to help researchers get their work done in less time and with less pain by teaching them basic research computing skills.
     This hands-on workshop will cover the principles of using Git for version control and LaTeX for typesetting.
     We encourage you to help one another and to apply what they you learned to your own research problems.
+    This tutorial is based on the principles of <a href="{{site.swc_site}}">Software Carpentry</a>, which aims to help researchers get their work done in less time and with less pain by teaching them basic research computing skills.
 </p>
 <p align="center">
     <em>